satishgunjal/satishgunjal.github.io/_pages/portfolio.md

 classes: wide
 ---

-During my 14+ years of carreer I have worked on variety of products, projects and POC's.
+During my 14+ years of career I have worked on variety of products, projects and POC's.
 Few of them are as below,